Skip to main content

 By Technology Stack

 If you can identify what EHR, practice management system, or competing solutions a practice uses, you can tailor your pitch to address specific integration points or competitive weaknesses.
-This is advanced but extremely effective.
+This is advanced but effective.

 By Engagement Likelihood